 Schomburg-Mellon Humanities Summer Institute

-The Schomburg Center for Research in Black Culture and the Andrew W. Mellon Foundation have created the Schomburg-Mellon Humanities Summer Institute to encourage minority students and others with an interest in African-American , African and African Diasporan Studies to pursue graduate degrees, especially PhDs, in the humanities.
+The Schomburg Center for Research in Black Culture and the Andrew W. Mellon Foundation have created the Schomburg-Mellon Humanities Summer Institute to encourage minority students and others with an interest in African-American , African, and African Diasporan Studies to pursue PhDs in the humanities.

-The program, which is open to U.S. citizens and permanent residents, offers a seven-week session for ten rising seniors (juniors in spring 2015, entering their senior year in fall 2015, graduating in 2016).
+The program, which is open to U.S. citizens and permanent residents, offers a six-week session for ten undergraduate rising seniors (juniors in spring 2018, entering their senior year in fall 2018, graduating in 2019).

 The Institute, with the help of renowned scholars, will develop and nurture the students’ interest in the appropriate disciplines, and provide them with the requisite intellectual challenges and orientations needed to pursue humanities careers and to reach their full potential.